Tapas071/Tapas071/README.md

 <div style="max-width: 600px; margin: 0 auto;">

-- 👨🏻‍💻 I'm working as a Fullstack Developer at Artelus
+- 👨🏻‍💻 I'm working as a full-stack developer at Kofuku Technologies

-- 🔭 I've done Bachelor of Engineering from Jadavpur University in 2024.
+- 🔭 I've done a Bachelor of Engineering from Jadavpur University in 2024.

 - 🌱 I’m currently learning *`Kafka, Kubernetes`*